What is DIN Internship Program?

 When will the internship start?

-Internships will run in the summer break between November 2022 to March 2023.
+Internships will run during the summer break between November 2023 to March 2024.
 Start and end dates may vary on a case-by-case basis.
-Students must commit to working full-time (35 hours per week) on the project during their internship, and this has to be approved by their supervisor.
+Students must commit to working full-time (35 hours per week) on the project during their internship, which must be approved by their supervisor.

 What is the location?